0xumarkhatab/Fluid-Protocol-Research/README.md

 that delivers superior capital efficiency and user experience beyond mere price feeds.

-### 3. upto 95% LTV may lead to increased chances of Bad debt.
+### 3. 95% LTV may lead to increased chances of Bad debt.
 How do Fluid solves this ?

 answer :

-Fluid implements a highly efficient liquidation mechanism that prevents individual position liquidations by consolidating them into groups (ticks), similar collateral/debt ratio lies in similar groups significantly reducing the risk of bad debts in volatile market conditions.
-Additionally, the protocol incorporates a bad debt absorption feature, ensuring that liquidations are not unprofitable for the liquidator.
+Fluid implements a highly efficient liquidation mechanism that prevents bad debt due to missing `bad positions` prone to by the `individual position liquidations` method.

+Fluid works by consolidating user `positions` into `groups (ticks)`, `similar collateral/debt ratio` lies in similar `groups` significantly `reducing the risk of bad debts` in volatile market conditions.
+Additionally, the protocol incorporates a `bad debt absorption` feature, ensuring that liquidations are not unprofitable for the liquidator.

 #### How liquidation work ?

-answer :

 check this huge [`liquidate()`](https://github.com/Instadapp/fluid-contracts-public/blob/499e1ab40581fa71e71a934f2820d8385f1e1878/contracts/protocols/vault/vaultT1/coreModule/main.sol#L583C5-L1248C1) method inside VaultT1 contract's core module.

-how liquidations happen :

 In Fluid, liquidations are performed by operating on aggregated data rather than modifying each user’s position individually.